bernhardAxonIvy/doc/source/designer-guide/how-to/offline-tasks.rst

    be set to null.

 -  Owed to the offline capability, Ajax requests to the server are not possible.
-E.g. auto complete, lazy loading
+E.g., auto complete, lazy loading

 -  The entered data should be validated **before** form submission (:ref:`html-dialog-client-side-validation`).
 If